Imhaet/Debian/README.md

 <br />

 - [x] **Jupyter Notebook** :link: [jupyter](https://jupyter.readthedocs.io/en/latest/index.html)
 * First make sure you have [pip](https://jupyter.readthedocs.io/en/latest/glossary.html#term-pip) for Python installed.
-If not, just run `sudo apt install python3-pip` and then run the command `pip3 -V` to verify the installation.
+If not, just run `:# apt install python3-pip` and then run the command `pip3 -V` to verify the installation.
 * Then install the Jupyter Notebook using:
 ```
 pip3 install jupyter